Ravenshoe: Queensland’s Highest Town and Nature Enthusiast’s Paradise

 Wurruma Swamp: A Birder’s Paradise

-Wurruma Swamp lures bird enthusiasts with its extraordinary birdlife, attracting an array of avian species.
+Wurruma Swamp lures bird enthusiasts with its extraordinary birdlife, attracting avian species.
 At certain times of the year, the swamp hosts thousands of black swans, creating a mesmerizing spectacle.
-Unlike other local wetlands that dry up, Wurruma Swamp retains water, serving as a crucial water supply for the township.
+Unlike other wetlands that dry up, Wurruma Swamp retains water, serving as a crucial water supply for the township.